shirleyzzr1/FinalProject/README.md

 2.Open the Project in Unity

-3.Uncheck multi-threaded rendering and set Write Permission to external
+3.In Build Settings-Player Setting,uncheck multi-threaded rendering and set Write Permission to external

-Feature in development
+4.Select platform to be Android to build apk file , and add the Menu scene under Assets/Scenes and for Rehabilitation game demo or Add shoeDetection scene to  for shoe detection demo.

-- [ ] Direct shoe detection without marker attached
+### Modification

-- [ ] Step Analysis based on position of the feet
+For shoeDetection Scene, check CameraStreaming to test the scene with RGBCamera or uncheck it to test the result for single picture.